cabal-club/cable/readme.md

 ## 7. Security Considerations

 ### 7.1 Out of scope Threats
 1. Attacks on the transport layer by non-members of the cabal.
-This would cover the *confidentiality* of a connection between peers, and prevent *eavesdropping* and *man-in-the-middle attacks*, as well as message reading/deleting/modifying.
+This covers the *confidentiality* of a connection between peers, and prevent *eavesdropping* and *man-in-the-middle attacks*, as well as message reading/deleting/modifying.

-2. Attacks that attempt to gain illicit entry to a cabal, by posing as a member.
-This would cover *peer entity authentication*.
+2. Attacks that attempt to gain illicit entry to a cabal, by posing as a member (*peer entity authentication*).

 3. Actors capable of deriving an Ed25519 private key from the public key via brute force, which would break data integrity and permit data insertion/deletion/modification of the compromised user's posts.